mzrimsek/bitburner/hacks/moneyhack/README.md

 - You can always just reimport your backup if something goes wrong
 - Sometimes it seems like it takes two tries to get a save to import?
 I may just be dumb.

+### Ideas

+If this was an API with an endpoint that would do this automatically, I could probably make a request to it from inside the game, then possibly manipulate the UI to automatically import?
+It's possible to export a save from the game with the singularity API